-- A. Window Rock High School's athletic programs have been noted for their success in competition across the state.
-Athletic programs offered by the high school and approved by the Arizona Interscholastic Association (A.I.A.)
-Inc. include: - BOYS programs: Football, Cross Country, Wrestling, Basketball, Baseball and Track & Field - GIRLS programs: Volleyball, Cross Country, Wrestling, Basketball, Softball and Track & Field - B. The following requirements apply to students wishing to participate in interscholastic sports at our School: - A physical examination on file with an annual health check-up form for each year of participation. - Forms are available at Student Services, Athletic Director's Office or the Website, www.wrschool.net. - A copy of your Birth Certificate or a Tribal Certificate of Birth - The student-athlete's compliance with the Extra-Curricular Policy and with all AIA regulations. - A parent permission form must be on file. - A medical release form must be on file. - The Counseling Department or registrar must sign a grade check and an eight (8) -semester rule release. - The student must not have turned nineteen (19) years of age before September 1st of the current year of competition.
+- A. Tsehootsooi Middle School athletic programs have been noted for their success in competition across the state.
+Athletic programs offered by the district and approved by the Arizona Interscholastic Association (A.I.A.)
+Inc. include: - BOYS programs: Football, Wrestling, Basketball, Track & Field - GIRLS programs: Volleyball, Wrestling, Basketball, Track & Field - B. The following requirements apply to students wishing to participate in interscholastic sports at our School: - A physical examination on file with an annual health check-up form for each year of participation. - Forms are available at Student Services, Athletic Director's Office or the Website, www.wrschool.net. - A copy of your Birth Certificate or a Tribal Certificate of Birth - The student-athlete's compliance with the Extra-Curricular Policy and with all AIA regulations. - A parent permission form must be on file. - A medical release form must be on file. - The Counseling Department or registrar must sign a grade check and an eight (8) -semester rule release. - The student must not have turned nineteen (19) years of age before September 1 of the current year of competition.